-Black Creek Hot Springs & Forest, Belize
+Black Creek Hot Springs and Forest, Belize

 Gales Point